- Search Policies

 - C1.6 Financial Assistance

 The University of California, Berkeley, is committed to encouraging diversity in graduate education.
-The Graduate Diversity Program, reporting to the Vice Chancellor for Equity and Inclusion and the Dean of the Graduate Division, provides primary guidance in efforts to maintain and increase diversity.
+The Graduate Diversity Program, reporting to the Vice Chancellor for Equity and Inclusion and the Vice Provost for Graduate Studies and Dean of the Graduate Division, provides primary guidance in efforts to maintain and increase diversity.

 C1.
 Graduate Council Statement: “Diversity in Graduate Student Recruitment and Selection” — Reissued February 1998